frostieDE/PhoneUtils/README.md

 ## Documentation

 Currently only available as comments in the source code.
-You may take a look at the sample project (even though it is a Windows Phone app, you should be able to transfer the code to a Windows Store app)
+You may take a look at the sample project which is a universal project, so you have samples for both Windows and Windows Phone 8.1.

 ## Contribute!